 And then it happened- the day I had to fly in coach again.
 How could this happen?
 What will I do?
 I’ll have to suffer with the common folk, in the back of the plane, eating bad food and enduring endless babble about the latest tabloid sensation.
 I won’t even get to board first.
 This was a disaster.

 UPGRADE!
 I got an UPGRADE!
 I was back.
 I was going to get to fly with my people!
 The chosen ones, who deserve bigger seats, better food, and free drinks.
-So I flew First class, next to a person who wouldn’t move so I could go to the bathroom (this was apparently a Very Important Person with a VERY large discount store chain that shall go unnamed so I don’t get sued).
-On the second leg of my flight, the gentleman I sat next to was able to muster about two full sentences in 2 hours, both about him.
+So I flew First class, next to a person who wouldn’t move so I could go to the bathroom (this was apparently a very important person with a VERY large discount store chain that shall go unnamed so I don’t get sued).
+One the second leg of my flight, the gentleman I sat next to was able to muster about two full sentences in 2 hours, both about him.
 And then it hit me.
-People in First Class weren't very pleasant.
+First Class wasn’t very pleasant.